inteleon/decidas-client/README.md

 For making requests to Decidas webservice.
 This package is currently build only for looking up person data by a personnummer.
 You need an account for Decidas and a product configured for this (ConfigID).

+You should read the manual for the webservice to have a basic understanding of how it works.

 ## Person data by personnummer

 Get person data for a swedish personnummer.